 Countries should not reinvent the wheel.
 Since 2016, ReAct Africa has held an annual conference that brings together key people from multiple countries and CSOs to not only share experiences and best practices, but also the obstacles and failures, to support each other in the development of National Action Plans.
+Since 2018, ReAct Africa has partnered with South Centre to co-host the annual region conferences.
 We believe there is strength in partnership.

 ReAct Africa Conference- 2016